tdviet/fedcloudclient/docs/development.rst

     site = "CYFRONET-CLOUD"
     vo = "fedcloud.egi.eu"

-    # Openstack command and options.
+    # OpenStack command and options.
 Must be a tuple
     command = ("image", "list", "--long")

-    # Execute the Openstack command on the site/VO with single line of code
+    # Execute the OpenStack command on the site/VO with single line of code
     # If command finishes correctly, the error_code is 0 and the result is stored
     # in JSON object for easy processing